BEST Rocket League Settings [Camera, Controls, Video & More]

 World Detail – Performance

-Opting performance will increase your focus because external background distractions are eliminated.
+Opting for performance will increase your focus because external background distractions are eliminated.

 Particle Detail – Performance